 What You’ll Need to Create Your Magazine Layout

-You can download a free beta version of Affinity Publisher from the Serif website.
+You’ll need access to Affinity Publisher, which can be downloaded from the Serif website.
 You’ll also need to download the following fonts and photo from Envato Elements to create the design of the spread pictured:

 Install the fonts on your computer, and you’re ready to get started!